 Cut your macrame string to approximately 25 feet.
 Depending on the size of the handle, you may need more or less.
 These handles are 5 inches.

-If your purse has fabric or leather handles the length will be different too, you will just have to use your best judgement.
+If your purse has fabric or leather handles the length will be different too, you will just have to use your best judgment.

 Step 2.
 Attach 3mm macrame string using a larks head knot.